Seasonal — Winter

 January–February

-• Eagles Return - Bald eagles gather along the Cowichan River to feed on salmon.
+• Eagles return — Bald eagles gather along the Cowichan River to feed on salmon.
 Peak viewing December through February.

-• Valentine's Season - Local restaurants and wineries offer romantic packages
+• Valentine's season — Local restaurants and wineries offer romantic packages

 Enjoy significant savings on accommodation during the quieter months.
 Our off-season rates (mid-September through April) offer exceptional value for the same luxurious experience.

-Peaceful Atmosphere
+Peaceful atmosphere

 Experience Shawnigan Lake as locals do: quiet, contemplative, and unhurried.
 Public spaces are uncrowded, restaurants don't require reservations, and you'll have trails largely to yourself.

-Perfect for Groups
+Perfect for groups

 Winter is ideal for family reunions, milestone celebrations, or corporate retreats.
 The cozy atmosphere encourages connection, and there's plenty of indoor space for gatherings.

-Wellness Retreat
+Wellness retreat

 The slower pace of winter invites reflection and renewal.
 Combine sauna sessions, nature walks, healthy cooking, and digital detox for a rejuvenating escape.

-What to Pack
+What to pack.

-• Rain gear: Quality waterproof jacket and pants are essential
+• Quality waterproof jacket and pants

-• Waterproof boots: For hiking and puddle-hopping
+• Waterproof boots (for hiking and puddle-hopping)

-• Cozy indoor wear: Sweaters, slippers, comfortable loungewear
+• Sweaters, slippers, comfortable loungewear

-• Books & games: Entertainment for rainy days
+• Books & games for rainy days